-- Assessment 1: Students will be given requirements and design snippet of a portion of an application.
+- Assessment 1: Students will be given a design snippet of a portion of an application.
+The students will be required to analyze the design pattern for adherence to design principles and suggest improvements (if required). - Assessment 2: Students will be given requirements and design snippet of a portion of an application.
 A design problem will be described, and a creational design pattern will be suggested.
-The students will be required to incorporate the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem. - Assessment 2: Students will be given requirements and design snippet of a portion of an application.
+The students will be required to incorporate the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem. - Assessment 3: Students will be given requirements and design snippet of a portion of an application.
 A design problem will be described, and a structural design pattern will be suggested.
-The students will be required to incorporate the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem.

-- Assessment 3: Students will be given requirements and design snippet of a portion of an application.
+The students will be required to incorporate the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem. - Assessment 4: Students will be given requirements and design snippet of a portion of an application.
 A design problem will be described, and a behavioral design pattern will be suggested.
-The students will be required to incorporate the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem. - Assessment 4: Students will be given requirements and code snippets of a portion of an application.
+The students will be required to incorporate the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem. - Assessment 5: This will be a group assignment with individual components.
+Students will be given requirements and code snippets of a portion of an application.
+They will need to identify design problems, evaluate and select appropriate design pattern(s) that can solve the problem and refactor existing code and design.
+They will need to discuss the benefits of the refactored design.